Human rights of LGBT+ people: global overview

 - ILGA World was able to track at least 42 UN member states where there were legal barriers for freedom of expression on issues related to sexual and gender diversity.

-- There were 57 UN member states, one non-member state and 28 non-independent jurisdictions, including Isle of Man and Jersey, with provisions that confer broad protection against discrimination based on sexual orientation.
+- There were 57 UN member states, one non-member state and 28 non-independent jurisdictions, including the Isle of Man and Jersey, with provisions that confer broad protection against discrimination based on sexual orientation.

 - There were 45 UN member states, one non-member state, and 20 non-independent jurisdictions with provisions prohibiting incitement to hatred, violence or discrimination based on sexual orientation.